 Underrepresented minority (URM) faculty demographics results come from payroll data of faculty who self-report as Latin American/Latino, Black/Afro-American (not Hispanic), American Indian/Alaskan Native, Mexican/Mexican American/Chicano, or Other Spanish/Spanish American.
 The established URM groups follow federal guidelines.

-The dataset contains faculty who resigned or retired from their faculty positions between November 1 and October 31 of the prior year.
+This dataset comprises faculty who resigned or retired from their faculty positions between November 1 and October 31 of the prior year.
 This includes faculty who changed to a staff physician contract, non-salaried faculty position, or retired faculty who returned to active duty (RTAD).

-This data set contains faculty with official academic leadership positions in Health Sciences.
-This list is updated annually by OFA and verified before publication by the department business officer.
+This dataset contains faculty with official academic leadership positions in Health Sciences.
+This list is updated annually by OFA and verified before publication by department business officers (DBOs).
 Leadership positions are defined as follows:

 - HS leadership: vice chancellors (assistant and associate) and deans (assistant, associate, and senior associate)